 Heart of Catholic Birmingham

 At St Edmund Campion Catholic School, we are blessed to gather in a building which is rooted in Catholic history.
 Our school stands atop of the great St John Henry Newman’s footprints, who preached at the neighbouring Abbey (St Thomas and Edmund of Canterbury) and will have often walked on the surrounding roads.
 In the late 19th century, a convent for the Dominican sisters was built on the site of our school.
 This convent soon became St Agnes Catholic Grammar School for girls, which was run by the sisters.
 Today, the school still retains some of the sacred vessels used in the Dominican sisters’ celebration of Mass, including a beautiful chalice dated 1891.
 In 1975, St Agnes amalgamated with two other local Catholic schools, St Thomas of Canterbury and St Margaret Clitherow, to become the school we know and love today: St Edmund Campion.

 We continue to be at the heart of Catholic Birmingham, since we neighbour many beautiful Catholic churches and are only a short distance from the fantastic St Mary’s College in Oscott, home to many seminarians.
-We are incredibly fortunate to work closely alongside Fr Elias and the Redemptorists from the Abbey.
+We are incredibly fortunate to work closely alongside Fr Prabhakar from the parish of Ss Mary and John and with Fr Kieran and the Redemptorists from the Abbey.
 They are all very eager to help our young people on their journey towards Christ.
 They guide us and we learn from them so that we can share our faith and friendship as a school community.

 “The school environment fully reflects its mission and identity with the Chapel at the centre of the school,”

 (Section 48, 2023)